MicrosoftDocs/ai-builder/ai-builder-docs/form-processor-component-in-powerapps.md

 Create a canvas app and add the form processor AI Builder component to your screen.
 This component takes a photo or loads an image from the local device, and then processes it to extract text based on a trained AI model.
 If it detects a form that the AI model is trained for, the form processor extracts the field values, and identifies them with rectangles.

- >[!NOTE]
+ > [!NOTE]
  > - Display of PDF files is not included in the initial preview.
  > - This component is not supported in Internet Explorer.
  > - Find more information about canvas apps [here](/powerapps/maker/canvas-apps/getting-started).

 ## Prerequisites
-This component requires a trained & published AI Builder form processing model.
+This component requires a trained and published AI Builder form processing model.
 Then, that model must be bound to the component using the AI model property in the properties panel.

 When you add it to the screen, the component automatically opens the AI models pane to select a model from those published in that environment.

 The component is initialized after an AI model is bound to it.